 Mr. D. Cain, FRSA, FIoD, MHSM, DipHSM, DMS

-involvement with the Pain Relief Foundation spans over 27 years when he became the first
+involved with the Pain Relief Foundation since 1991 when he was appointed first

-Chief Executive of the Walton Centre for
+Chief Executive of the Walton Centre for Neurology and Neurosurgery NHS

-Trustee and Treasurer of the Alex Group Care home for disabled adults.
+and Trustee of the Roughlee Care home for disabled Adults in Accrington, Lancashire and a